Chapter 19: Down South.

 By this stage I deemed it pointless to mention the issues most bothering about the work on the Kafue.
 I doubted there would be much place in Ulrich’s world for witchcraft.
 It was clear that there would be scant chance for further funds for training additional scouts until I could get him his metrics.
 If he wanted to fire me, I would leave it entirely up to his privileged son to educate him.

-I had beenin the army long enough to recognize the sort of puffed up HQ theoris, full of self importance and little experience of field reality. so going for broke, I continued.
+I had served in the army long enough to recognize the sort of puffed up HQ theorist, full of self -importance and little experience of field reality.
+So going for broke, I continued.
 “Your son, like you, wouldn’t know how to put up with all the larger bullshit of Africa or the local crap to do the job”.

 I had succeeded in not only pissing Ulrich off, but also Jean..

 Thus it was with subdued anger, tainted with a sense of hopelessness that I watched a very good looking young African woman, dressed in a neat drivers uniform, holding the door open for Ulrich as he paused to wish Jean a goodbye, and praise him for a job well done, before getting into the sleek silver Mercedes.